 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each thread.
 Each thread must be at least 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student will reply to at least 2 classmates’ threads.
 Each reply must be at least 100 words.
 Each thread must be supported by at least 1 appropriate citation in current APA format.
 Acceptable sources include the course textbooks, the Bible, and scholarly articles.
-(CLO: A, C, D, E)
+(CLO: A, C, D, E).

 There will be 7 open-book/open-notes quizzes in the course.
-Quizzes will cover content covered in the Reading & Study folders, have 30 multiple-choice questions, and have a time limit of 1 hour.
-(CLO: A, B, C, E)
+Quizzes will cover content covered in the Learn folders, 3 will have 30 multiple-choice questions, 4 will have 25 multiple-choice questions, and all will have a time limit of 1 hour.
+There will be 1 quiz with 3 essay questions, with a time limit of 1 hour.
+(CLO: A, B, C, D, E, F).